googlefonts/gf-docs/BugFixing.md

 ## 6. METADATA.pb must be regenerated for each PR if a font has been modified

 Each family folder contains a [METADATA.pb](https://github.com/google/fonts/blob/master/ofl/montserrat/METADATA.pb) file, which uses the [Protobuf format](https://developers.google.com/protocol-buffers/).
-These metadata files are used for each family on [fonts.google.com](https://fonts.google.com).
+These metadata files are used on [fonts.google.com](https://fonts.google.com).
 They contain information about which codepages the family supports, what category the family is, who the author is etc. For further information on the file, see [METADATA.md](https://github.com/googlefonts/gf-docs/blob/master/METADATA.md).

 The script [./tools/add_font.py](https://github.com/google/fonts/blob/master/tools/add_font.py) will generate these files.
 Once you've replaced the fonts in the family folder, execute the script: